 12. Victoria Embankment Gardens

 On the north bank of the Thames, you can find Victoria Embankment Gardens.
-They were created back in 1874 and consisted of 4 sections; this planning is still in place today.
+They were created in 1874 and consist of four sections, and this planning is still in place today.

 The place is a popular location for picnics in good weather.
 Parents with children and employees of the surrounding offices love to sit in the shade over the Thames.
 The garden boasts a tidy appearance with smooth walking paths, manicured lawns, and trimmed bushes.

-Access to the Victoria Embankment is daily from 07:30.
-Closing times, however, vary according to the seasons and dusk.
-The address of the gardens is Victoria Embankment, Covent Garden, Villiers Street, London WC2N 6PB.
-The nearby tube stations, Charing Cross and Embankment, are just 2 minutes from the location.
+Access to Victoria Embankment is daily from 07:30.
+Closing times vary according to the seasons and dusk.
+The gardens’ address is Victoria Embankment, Covent Garden, Villiers Street, London WC2N 6PB.
+The nearby tube stations, Charing Cross and Embankment, are just 2 minutes away.

 13. Bernie Spain Gardens